xibosignage/xibo-manual/source/en/layouts_2.md

 Select Layouts to include in created Campaigns.

+### Jump Lists

+From v2.3.10 select to 'jump' to Playlists, Campaigns and Media associated for the selected Layout.

 ### Edit

 Make changes to the naming and Tags used for the **Layout**.